licium/spacecamp/README.md

 ### Token Info

-/// The owner of the newly minted NFT pub owner: Addr
+/// The owner of the newly minted NFT:

+pub owner: Addr

-/// Approvals are stored here, as we clear them all upon transfer and cannot accumulate much pub approvals: Vec<Approval>
+/// Approvals are stored here, as we clear them all upon transfer and cannot accumulate much pub approvals:

+Vec<Approval>

-/// Identifies the asset to which this NFT represents
+/// Identifies the asset to which this NFT represents:

 name: String

-/// Describes the asset to which this NFT represents
+/// Describes the asset to which this NFT represents:

 description: String

-/// A URI pointing to an image representing the asset
+/// A URI pointing to an image representing the asset:

 image: Option<String>

 ### ISCC Data

-/// Unique id of the token
+/// Unique id of the token:

 token_id: String

-/// ISCC code generated from the content
+/// ISCC code generated from the content:

 iscc_code: String

-/// Cryptographic
+/// Cryptographic hash:

 tophash: String

 ### Offer (Licensing)

-/// Unique id of the token
+/// Unique id of the token:

 token_id: String

-/// Price asked for licensing
+/// Price asked for licensing:

 price: Coin

 ### License Transaction

-/// Unique id of the token
+/// Unique id of the token:

 token_id: String

-// Address of the licensee
+/// Address of the licensee:

 licensee: Addr

-// Price paid by the licensee
+/// Price paid by the licensee:

 price: Coin